 By now, you should have all the tools you need to start redesigning the content of your website.
 Of course, content alone won’t fix all your website woes.
 Brand, design, and technology are equally important elements of a great website.
 But addressing content concerns will help make the information on your site more digestible, and increase engagement with your audiences as a result.
 Plus, the more you work on your content now, the better off you’ll be when you secure the budget to begin a full website redesign project.

-Great content is essential to helping people understand the issues that nonprofits work on, particularly policy and advocacy nonprofits and research institutes who work on complex, systemic challenges.
+Great content is essential to helping people understand the issues that nonprofits work on, particularly policy and advocacy nonprofits and research institutes that work on complex, systemic challenges.
 And this content is usually sophisticated, nuanced, and….long.
 Which can make it really inaccessible for most audiences.
 Unfortunately, the way this important content is designed in content-heavy nonprofit websites contributes to making ideas less accessible, which can make audiences uninterested in engaging—and as a result, undermine change.
 So, when a nonprofit’s content cannot be simplified without compromising it, how do we keep people engaged with our ideas and get educated on the issues?
-Turns out, good design is a writer’s best friend.
+Turns out good design is a writer’s best friend.
 Because sometimes the best content strategies aren’t about the words you use, it’s how you use them.
 Or better put, it’s how well you design content-heavy website experiences to keep people engaged for longer online reads.

 It’s a core belief of mine that for any nonprofit whose mission hinges on providing perspective and thought leadership on important social issues, if how their content is designed isn’t on par with the quality of the nonprofit’s expertise, then they’re just cheapening their work.
 But don’t just take my word for it: research has proven that design has a significant impact on credibility.
-People come to quick conclusions about an organization while visiting their website—and (sorry designers) audiences ultimately come to website for the content.
+People come to quick conclusions about an organization while visiting their website—and (sorry, designers) audiences ultimately come to websites for the content.

 Designing for Different Types of Content-Heavy Nonprofit Websites